crystallabs/virtualtime/README.md

 vt.location = Time::Location.load("America/New_York")
 vt.matches?(t) # => true, because time instant 0 hours converted to NY time (-6) is 18 hours
 ```

+Matching VTs to VTs with timezones is also possible, as long as they are in the same timezone; otherwise a runtime error is thrown, as already mentioned above under "Unsupported Comparisons".

 ## Tests